 Disclaimer: I hold Ethereum as part of my personal portfolio.

 What is this Ethereum Staking?

-Without getting too deep into the weeds on this one, as it is a hefty topic, I’ll provide a quick summary of what this Ethereum upgrade is about and why we need it.
-If you are already well versed in the world of Ethereum, feel free to skip this section or check out this article that provides a thorough deep dive into all things Ethereum 2.0 related or you can also find Guy's opinion on Ethereum 2.0 staking here.
+Without getting too deep into the weeds on this one, as it is a hefty topic, I’ll provide a quick summary of what the Ethereum upgrade was about and why we needed it.
+If you are already well versed in the world of Ethereum, feel free to skip this section or check our article that provides a thorough deep dive into all things Ethereum 2.0 related or you can also find Guy's opinion on Ethereum 2.0 staking.

 Current Ethereum staking rewards range between 4-20% on exchanges such as Binance, Coinbase and Kraken, as they advertise at the time of writing, though it is important to note that the higher interest rates went to the newcomers, with interest rates now being on the lower end of that scale.
 The APY for those wanting to run their own validators or utilize staking pools can expect between a 4-10% APY.